 For the potential mathematicians reading this, The American Mathematical Society (AMS), The Mathematical Association of America (MAA), and the Society for Industrial and Applied Mathematics (SIAM) have a wonderful webpage on Mathematical Sciences Career Information.
 The Archives and Career Profiles are particularly helpful, in my opinion, since they show how real people got the career they did.
 These profiles are autobiographical, and contain some extremely good advice!
 You might also check out the Young Mathematician Network.
 To learn more about actuarial sciences as a career, visit Be an Actuary.

 If you are interested in a summer Research Experience for Undergraduate (REU) program in mathematics, check out the article Is An REU For You?.
-You may also with to explore the NSF REU Site, and the Mathematical Association of America (MAA) has a list of summer REU programs and more information useful to undergraduate mathematicians on this website.
+You may also with to explore the NSF REU Site, and the Mathematical Association of America (MAA) has a list of Academic Year Programs and summer REU programs and more information useful to undergraduate mathematicians on this website.

 Prerequisite Structure: This is meant as an overview; in cases where there is a discrepancy with the catalog the catalog is assumed to be correct.
 Consult the catalog for more specific prerequisite information.
 Printer friendly (pdf) image of prerequisites.